 - Our Foundations series of courses are designed for those who want an in-depth study of rope bondage, typically ranging from advanced floor work through suspension, and the techniques focus on natural-fiber rope (though most are adaptable to synthetic rope).
-Therefore, we may not be a good fit for those who are mainly or exclusively looking to learn more about decorative or Western-style rope bondage or who are only interested in rope for casual or sexual play.
+Therefore, we may not be a good fit for those who are mainly or exclusively looking to learn more about decorative rope or Western-style rope bondage or who are only interested in rope for casual or sexual play.

 - In addition, these courses are like college-level seminars: we focus on many aspects of rope bondage in the hope of providing a well-rounded understanding of the major concepts and skills necessary at each level.
 In order to do so, we ask that students complete a good amount of reading, reflection, and practice between classes.
 This level of intense study and commitment may not be appropriate or worthwhile for everyone and may not be a good match for those who are just finding out about rope bondage or who are interested in it only as a small component of their play.